Feyerabend/cc/ch07/addition/signals/README.md

 #### 2.5 Fast Fourier Transform (FFT)

-The FFT is not a different transform -- it is an efficient *algorithm* for computing exactly the same DFT result.
+The FFT is not a different transform--it is an efficient *algorithm* for computing exactly the same DFT result.
 The standard Cooley-Tukey radix-2 FFT exploits the fact that a DFT of size $N$ can be recursively split into two DFTs of size $N/2$: